Freaky Friday (franchise)

-The Freaky Friday franchise consists of American family-comedies, including the original theatrical film, its made-for-television adaptation, the theatrical remake, a Broadway musical, and the Disney Channel Original Movie adaptation.
-The franchise as a whole centers around body-swapping between parents and their children, who initially find they cannot agree on anything.
-Over the course of each respective installment, they individually find that they have respect for each other and they gain a better understanding of the other individual.
+The Freaky Friday franchise consists of American family comedies, including the original film, a television film adaptation, the film remake and a sequel to that film, and a stage musical and a film adaptation of that stage production.
+The franchise as a whole centers around body swapping between parents and their children, who initially find they cannot agree on anything.
+Over the course of each respective installment, they individually find that they have respect for each other and they gain a better understanding of the other person.

-The original film was met with positive reviews.
+The original 1976 film was met with mixed reviews.
 The 1995 television film adaptation was poorly received, by critics and viewers alike.
-The 2003 theatrical remake was met with positive reviews.
-Despite the negative reception to the stage musical, its 2018 Disney Channel Movie adaptation received positive reviews from critics.
-The theatrical installments fared well at the box office, earning a profit for The Walt Disney Company.
+The 2003 theatrical remake and its 2025 sequel were met with positive reviews.
+Despite the negative reception to the stage musical, its 2018 Disney Channel movie adaptation received positive reviews from critics.
+The theatrical installments fared well at the box office, earning a profit for Disney.

-The franchise will continue, with a reboot in development as a streaming exclusive film, to be released on Disney+.

 Origin

 The 1972 American children's book authored by Mary Rodgers was released by Harper & Row publishing.
 A hardheaded teenage girl named Annabel Andrews who is often misaligned with her mother, believes that her mother has the most ideal life.
 She frequently wishes she had as much freedom.
 One morning she awakens to find that she is now her mom.
-In her new role, she must handle the peskiness of her younger brother Benjamin, and complete the daily responsibilities has matriarch of the family.
+In her new role, she must handle the peskiness of her younger brother Benjamin, and complete the daily responsibilities as matriarch of the family.
 Though she searches for her own body, she cannot find her.
 Through the events of the day, to her surprise she learns that her brother actually idolizes her.
 Soon she becomes overwhelmed with responsibility and discovers that Ben has gone missing.
-While in the body of her mother, she also learns that the boy she has a crush on named Boris also likes her back.
-Frantically she begins looking for him, with neighbors reporting that he left the house with a "pretty teenage girl".
+While in the body of her mother, she also learns that Boris Harris, the handsome and charming young gentleman she has a crush on, likes her back.
+Frantically she begins looking for her brother, with neighbors reporting that he left the house to get ice cream with a "teenage beauty".

-By the end of the day, her mother returns in the body of Annabel albeit with a new makeover revealing that she inexplicably caused the body-swapping scenario.
-She had been missing as she went to her scheduled orthodontics appointment to have her braces, something that she had forgotten about herself, while Ben followed along with her.
-Annabel learns that her mother sees cherishes their relationship, sees her as beautiful as evidenced with the makeover, and learns that she needs to be more punctual and responsible than she has been before.
+By the end of the day, her mother returns in the body of Annabel—albeit with a makeover—and reveals that she inexplicably caused the body-swapping scenario.
+She hadn't really been missing, as she had gone to her scheduled orthodontics appointment to have her braces removed, an event that had slipped Annabel's own mind, while Ben followed along with her.
+Annabel learns that her mother cherishes their relationship, sees her as beautiful (as evidenced by the makeover), and learns that she needs to be more punctual and responsible than she has been.